Endocrine Disruptors In Drinking Water: Its Examples, Effects, And Common Sources

 Arsenic

-Arsenic can be found naturally in the Earth's crust and can be released through industrial and mining activities and be incorporated into the water sources.
+Arsenic is naturally found in the Earth's crust, released through industrial and mining activities, and incorporated into water sources.

 When exposed to arsenic, he can have insulin resistance, suppression of the immune system, damage in the cardiovascular organs, weight gain or loss, and slow development of cognition, especially in children.